The largest-ever Lassa fever research programme in West Africa

 Enable 1.5

 Aiming to fill knowledge gaps identified in Enable 1.0, CEPI is coordinating the continuation of the study (under Enable 1.5), focusing on Lassa fever at five sites in Liberia, Nigeria (three sites), and Sierra Leone.
-Enrolment will begin in September 2024 and focus on Lassa fever hotspots, recontacting some of the eligible households/individuals identified in Enable 1.0.
-Participants of all ages will be recruited.
-The study will assess the incidence of symptomatic reverse transcription (RT)-Polymerase chain reaction (PCR)-confirmed Lassa fever disease, including co-infection with malaria (also endemic in the region).
+Enrolment was swift across the three sites in Nigeria - and will soon start in Liberia and Sierra Leone - focusing on Lassa fever hotspots, recontacting some of the eligible households/individuals identified in Enable 1.0.
+Participants of all ages are being recruited, including under-2s.
+The study will assess the incidence of symptomatic reverse transcription (RT)-polymerase chain reaction (PCR)-confirmed Lassa fever disease, including co-infection with malaria (also endemic in the region).
 A minimum of 5,000 participants will be recruited, targeting at least 1,000 per study site, who will be followed up for 12 months.
 Baseline data collection will gather key variables and blood specimens from all participants, with baseline SNHL prevalence assessed at three study sites.
 Active follow-up of all participants will involve symptom assessments every 2 weeks and a blood draw every 3 months for serological (antibody) testing.
 Suspected Lassa fever cases will undergo thorough evaluations, including clinical assessments and laboratory testing including RT-PCR and malaria blood smear microscopy.

 Summary